 Representation & Communications & Networking:

-- Ensure that PIN is well represented and visible in the donor community, among key partners, and within coordination fora, delegating as appropriate to program staff;
+- Support the Country Director to ensure that PIN is well represented and visible in the donor community, among key partners, and within coordination fora, delegating as appropriate to program staff;

 - Help establish, maintain, and improve active and regular working relationships with local authorities, donors, partner agencies including major institutional donors, and local and international NGO;